-Shoes that don't fit properly because they are too tight or too loose can cause foot pain.
+Shoes that don't fit properly can cause foot pain.
 Tight shoes squeeze the foot and increase pressure; loose shoes let the foot slide and rub, which creates friction.

 Pain on the underside of the foot may indicate a torn ligament or inflammation of the joint.
-Your orthopedic surgeon can do some simple tests to assess joint stability.
+An orthopedic foot and ankle specialist can do some simple tests to assess joint stability.

 Most of the time, practical measures can help ease foot pain.